divine-ray/Servilia/Groupings/Cults and Religions/Followers of Mekhane.md

   - Church of the Broken God
 ---
 The Mekhanites are the monotheistic religion which worship the [[Heart of Mekhane]] and it’s Ideal Design of Gear, Steel and Steam.
-They are the leading and ruling class of [[City of Thylyist]], self-entitled to reign, with no restraints to use force through the [[Thylyian Military]]
+They are the leading and ruling class of [[Empire of Thylyist]], self-entitled to reign, with no restraints to use force through the [[Thylyian Military]]
 This clump is the remains of a formerly towering god-construct with incredible powers.

 ## History